alipay/Ant-Multi-Modal-Framework/prj/base_vtp/README_base_vtp_en.md

 ## Fine-Tuning

-AntMMF provides various pre-training scripts, please follow `prj/base_vtp/scripts/finetune` for more information.
+Base-VTP provides various pre-training scripts, please follow `prj/base_vtp/scripts/finetune` for more information.

 The pipeline of fine-tuning is the same as pre-training.

 ## Inference

-AntMMF supports inference with a well pre-trained model, please follow `prj/base_vtp/scripts/finetune/mcvqa_msr_vtt_mc_qa_videoswin.sh` for more information.
+Base-VTP supports inference with a well pre-trained model, please follow `prj/base_vtp/scripts/finetune/mcvqa_msr_vtt_mc_qa_videoswin.sh` for more information.

 ## FAQ